chuunin/plugin.video.synopsi/README.markdown

 # SynopsiTV XBMC plugin

+## plugin.video.synopsi

+This is SynopsiTV App that provides reccomendations.
+IN ALPHA PHASE!!

 ## service.synopsi

 This is deamon that starts on startup or login and runs in the background.